SillyFreak/typst-prequery/src/lib.typ

 /// The body may be given as a function, so that errors from the body don't let compilation fail
 /// when in fallback mode.
 ///
-/// - meta (any): the metadata value to provide for preprocessing
-/// - lbl (label): the label to give the created metadata
-/// - body (content, function): the body to display; if a function is given, that function will not
-///   be called in fallback mode
-/// - fallback (content): the fallback content to display when in fallback mode
 /// -> content
+#let prequery(
+  /// the metadata value to provide for preprocessing
+  /// -> any
+  meta,
+  /// the label to give the created metadata
+  /// -> label
+  lbl,
+  /// function): the body to display; if a function is given, that function will not be called in
+  /// fallback mode
+  /// -> content
+  body,
+  /// the fallback content to display when in fallback mode
+  /// -> content
+  fallback: none,
-#let prequery(meta, lbl, body, fallback: none) = {
+) = {
   [#metadata(meta)#lbl]
   context {
     if not _fallback.get() {